Scandal-UK/FluentValidationLister/ReadMe.md

 > There is no Razor/MVC example because this package is unnecessary for those projects.
 This package is for other front-ends that need access to the validation metadata.

-Aside from the default Visual Studio template; it includes one controller, three models and three validators.
+Aside from the default Visual Studio template; it includes one controller, two models and two validators.
 The startup class includes the minimum setup detailed above.

 The application runs a very basic (and fully-commented) snippet of JavaScript to return and display the validation metadata for an endpoint.

 The validators in the project demonstrate these features of the filter;

-- Child records are returned with a dot delimiter _(e.g. Address.Line1 and Address.Country.Name)_
+- Child records are returned with a dot delimiter _(e.g. Address.Line1)_
 - Custom regular expressions are returned _(e.g. Address.Postcode)_
 - `.WithName()` is respected in the returned messages _(e.g. Address.Line1)_
 - Custom error messages are returned where defined _(e.g. Address.County)_

 > The sample application is designed for you to download and "prototype" or test this package.
 Feel free to contribute through pull-requests on GitHub!

+There is a second page and JavaScript which tests the actual validation.
+It does not demonstrate anything that that this package does but it might be useful to test custom validators or other customisations.